mousepawmedia/devdocs/source/setup_linux/about.rst

 A common myth is that "open source" software is unsafe, because the bad guys can read the source code.
-In reality, FOSS software is generally *safer* than proprietary software, because there are more developers watching for bugs and security issues.
+In reality, FOSS software is generally -safer* than proprietary software, because there are more developers watching for bugs and security issues.
 The bad guys don't need to read the source to find holes (just look at all the viruses for Windows), but the good guys do need to read the source to solve the problem.